raspberrypilearning/cd-sebento-appinv-2/en/step_1.md

 + Loading and displaying information from a file
 + Making your own procedures
 + Using the phone's sound recorder and play back a sound you've recorded

+--- /collapse ---

+--- collapse ---
+---
+title: What you will need
+---

+### Hardware

++ A computer capable of accessing App Inventor
++ An internet connection

+**Optional:**

++ An Android phone or tablet

+--- /collapse ---